Graph2Eval: Automatic Multimodal Task Generation for Agents via Knowledge Graphs: Experiments

-\paragraph{Overall Performance.} We evaluated the \textsc{Graph2Eval-Bench} under both single agent and multi-agent collaboration settings, with results in Table \ref{tab:single_multi_agent_perf}.
-We tested both multimodal models and text-only models (in text mode, Graph2Eval converts figure interpretation tasks into text-based reasoning tasks by extracting image metadata, including titles, captions, alt text, and OCR-extracted text).
-Overall, \texttt{GPT-4o} achieves the highest \textit{F1} and \textit{ROUGE-L} scores, while its performance under LLM-as-a-Judge ranks second. \texttt{Deepseek-V3}, on the other hand, performs best in the LLM-based assessment.
-Notably, multi-agent collaboration does not lead to significant improvements, suggesting that the multi-agent design provides limited enhancement for RAG-based understanding.
+\paragraph{Dataset Construction.} The details about \textsc{Graph2Eval-Bench} are presented in Table~\ref{tab:dataset_construction}.
+For document understanding tasks, high-quality papers were collected as the data source, while Web interaction tasks drew data from various websites, including screenshots and DOM structures.
+To validate the constructed graph, we randomly sampled 100 node pairs from both data sources and manually verified the correctness of nodes and edges, with the high KG Edge Precision confirming the graph’s reliability.
+Furthermore, Figure~\ref{fig:dataset_stage_time} shows that \textsc{Graph2Eval} requires substantially less time for task generation compared to manual construction.
+A detailed dataset composition is provided in Appendix G.

-\paragraph{Task Type Performance.} Figures \ref{fig:heatmap} and \ref{fig:bar_chart} present single agent evaluation results across different task categories. \texttt{Deepseek-V3} and \texttt{GPT-4o} consistently achieve top or near-top performance across all typies, and clear differences are observed among models of varying parameter scales.
-These findings indicate that the tasks generated by \textsc{Graph2Eval} are sufficiently discriminative and challenging, effectively capturing differences in language understanding and reasoning capabilities across models.
+\paragraph{Analysis of Document Understanding Tasks.} We evaluated \textsc{Graph2Eval-Bench} under both single agent and multi-agent collaboration settings, with results in Table \ref{tab:single_multi_agent_perf}.
+We tested both multimodal LLMs and textual LLMs (in text mode, \textsc{Graph2Eval} converts figure interpretation tasks into text-based reasoning tasks by extracting image metadata, including titles, captions, alt text, and OCR-extracted text).
+Overall, \texttt{GPT-4o} achieves the highest \textit{F1} and \textit{ROUGE-L} scores, while its performance under \textit{LLM-as-a-Judge} ranks second.
+On the other hand, \texttt{Deepseek-V3} performs best in the \textit{LLM-as-a-Judge}.